frederic-perez/AmE-dictionary/data/dictionary.md

 __simper<sup>1</sup>__ _n_ :two: A simpering smile; smirk.
 __simper<sup>2</sup>__ _v_ :two: __1__ _intr_ To smile coyly, affectedly, or in a silly self-conscious way. __2__ _tr_ To utter (something) in a simpering manner.
 __Simple Simon__ _n_ /SIM-puhl SYM-uhn/ [:scroll: After Simple Simon, a foolish boy in a nursery rhyme.]
 A simpleton.
+__simpleton__ _n_
 __simulacrum__ _n_ :two: /sim-yuh-LAK-rum/ A superficial likeness or representation of something. _The wax figure is a perfect simulacrum of the president._
 __simulcast__
 __Sin City__ _n_ Urban area (a city or part of) that caters to various vices.
 These vices may be legal (depending on area) or illegal activities which are tolerated.
 Cities or areas that have this reputation include, in the US: Las Vegas, NV, and Reno, NV.
 __Sinai__ _n_ (Mount Sinai) :mega:
 __since forever__
 __since__ _adv_ __1__ From then until now or between then and now. _They left town and haven’t been here since._ _The two Senators have since denied knowing Kev._ __2__ Before now; ago: _a name long since forgotten._ __3__ After some point in the past; at a subsequent time. _My friend has since married and moved to California._
-__sine die__ _adv_ :three: [Medieval Latin : Latin sine, _without_ + Latin diē, ablative of diēs, _day_.]
+__sine die__ _adv_ :four: [Medieval Latin : Latin sine, _without_ + Latin diē, ablative of diēs, _day_.]
 Without a day specified for a future meeting; indefinitely: _Parliament was dismissed sine die._
 __sine qua non__ _n_ :two: An essential element or condition. _“The perfect cake is the sine qua non of the carefully planned modern wedding” (J.M.
 Hilary)._
-__sinecure__ _n_ :three: /SYE-nih-kyoor/ Sinecure is a noun that refers to a usually paid job or position that requires little or no work.
+__sinecure__ _n_ :four: /SYE-nih-kyoor/ Sinecure is a noun that refers to a usually paid job or position that requires little or no work.
 A position or office that requires little or no work but provides a salary. _The king was in the habit of rewarding his loyal supporters with sinecures._
 __sinergy__ _n_ (sinergies)
 __sinew__ _n_ :eight::hammer: (sinews)
 __sinewy__ _adj_ :five::hammer: _A sinewy man._